Land0fChocolate/NewEmeraldRomHack/README.md

 - Ability update: Multitype.
 Also includes Adaptability and Filter effects.
 - Ability update: Cursed Body.
 Now always disables the move for just the next turn.
 - Ability update: Suction Cups.
 Also traps target when user strikes it with a contact move.
+- Ability update: Keen Eye.
+Also increases move accuracy by 30%.
+- Ability update: Illuminate.
+Also ignores opponent evasion boosts.
+- Ability update: Damp.
+Also grants user immunity to powder based moves and abilities.

 - Berry tree drop rates are tripled.
 - Number of Feebas spots is tripled.